Optimistic Rates for Learning with a Smooth Loss: Relating Covering Numbers, Fat Shattering Dimension, and Rademacher Complexity

 and the $L_2$ covering number at scale $\epsilon > 0$ specific to a sample $x_1,\ldots,x_n$, denoted by $N_2\left(\epsilon,\mathcal{F},(x_1,\ldots,x_n)\right)$ as the size of a minimal cover $\mathcal{C}_\epsilon$ such that We will also denote $\hE{f^2} = \frac{1}{n} \sum_{i=1}^n f^2(x_i)$.

-The following Lemma is stated in terms of the empirical Rademacher complexity and covering numbers.
+We state our bound in terms of the empirical Rademacher complexity and covering numbers.
 Taking a supremum over samples of size $n$, we get the same relationship between the worst-case Rademacher complexity and covering numbers, as is used in Section \ref{sec:rad}.

+The below lemma relating Empirical Rademacher complexity and covering numbers is based on refinements of the well-known Dudley Integral \citep{Dudley78}.
+The refinements provided in the below lemma use ideas from \citep{Koltchinski05} and from \citep{Mendelson02}.